Texas Mediator Field Study 2025

 Interest in Mentorship

-• New mediators are uncertain about reaching out to senior practitioners
+• New mediators are uncertain about reaching out to senior practitioners.
+This can appear to be a lack of interest.

 Recommendation: Formal mentorship programs exist but are underutilized.
-The missing piece from interviews seemed to be awareness and a structured plan, not a lack of interest or availability.
+The missing piece from interviews seemed to be awareness and a structured plan, alongside clear norms addressing confidentiality and competitive concerns, not a lack of interest or availability.

 3. The Referral Problem